The Story Behind Hajj: The Holy Pilgrimage

 The rituals performed during Hajjthe pilgrims during saee

-Image Credits: Aiman titi, CC BY-SA 3.0, via Wikimedia Commons
+The ritual of Sa'i; Image Credits: Aiman titi, CC BY-SA 3.0, via Wikimedia Commons

 During the Hajj, pilgrims perform the initial Tawaf, which vast swells of worshippers seeking forgiveness circle the Kaaba (the black cube, spiritually considered by Muslims to be the center of the world, and literally located in the center of the Masjid al-Haram mosque in Mecca), counterclockwise, seven times.
 Completion of all of the mandated rituals is believed to guarantee the pilgrim a place in heaven as well as the title of Hajji (literally, one who has performed the Hajj).
 The tawaf is meant to awaken each Muslim's consciousness that God is the center of their reality and the source of all meaning in life, and that each person's higher self-identity derives from being part of the community of Muslim believers, known as the ummah.

-Pilgrims also perform the Sa'ee, which is hurrying seven times between the small hills named Safa and Marwah, re-enacting the Biblical and Quranic story of Ibrahim's (AS) wife, Hajar's desperate search for water and food for her son Isma'il (AS).
+Pilgrims also perform the Sa'i, which is hurrying seven times between the small hills named Safa and Marwah, re-enacting the Biblical and Quranic story of Ibrahim's (AS) wife, Hajar's desperate search for water and food for her son Isma'il (AS).

 Next, the two million pilgrims travel a few miles to the plain of Mina and camp there.
 From Mina, pilgrims travel the following morning to the plain of Arafat where they spend the entire day in earnest supplication and devotion.
 That evening, the pilgrims move and camp at Muzdalifa, which is a site between Mina and Arafat.
 Muslims stay overnight and offer various prayers there.

 Then, the pilgrims return to Mina and throw seven pebbles at the three stone pillars that represent the devil.
 This symbolizes Ibrahim's throwing stones at Satan when he tried to dissuade Ibrahim from sacrificing his son.
 Then the pilgrims sacrifice a sheep, re-enacting the story of Ibrahim, who, in place of his son, sacrificed a sheep that God had provided as a substitute.
 The meat from the slaughtered sheep is distributed for consumption to family, friends, and poor and needy people in the community.
-After the sacrifice, the pilgrims return to Mecca to end the formal rites of Hajj by performing a final Tawaf and Sa'ee.
+After the sacrifice, the pilgrims return to Mecca to end the formal rites of Hajj by performing a final Tawaf and Sa'i.

 Why do we perform Hajj?pilgrims of hajj